bicschneider/circle-ci-workshop/README.md

 ### Tasks

-1. Add another `run` step to your `build` job that runs `gradle jar`, then add a step that stores the artifact it produces.
+1. Add another `run` step to your `build` job that runs `gradle jar`,
+2. Add a step that stores the artifact it produces.
+3. Push the changes to GitHub

 > Hint: The results of running `gradle jar` are actually stored in a local directory: `build/libs`